m-nikolovska-mak-system/mondayNew/docs/README-ci-build-jar.md

-# Build JAR this is a duplicate with a differenect name to test readmethis is a change hi hello hiii
+# Build JAR this is a duplicate with a differenect name to test readmethis is a change hi hello hiii hi
 **Source:** `ci-build-jar.yml`

 ## Triggers